payini/TypeScriptInBlazor/README.md

 Download the latest version of the .NET 6.0 SDK [here](https://dotnet.microsoft.com/en-us/download).

+>:blue_book: The demo below also applies to `ASP.NET Core` versions 3.0, 3.1, and 5.0, but we are using 6.0 for this demo.

 ### Visual Studio 2022 Preview

 For this demo, we are going to use the latest version of [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/community/).